-The British Virgin Islands' main island is Tortola, home to about 80 percent of the islands' citizens.
-The BVI's capital city, Road Town, is located on Tortola's central east coast and is the center of the islands' government and commercial facilities.
+The British Virgin Islands' main island is Tortola, home to a majority of the islands' citizens.
+The BVI's capital city, Road Town, is located on Tortola's south central coast and is the center of the islands' government and commercial facilities.
 Most travelers don't stay in Road Town but rather near the northern coast beaches of Cane Garden Bay or Brewer's Bay.

-The four-mile-long island of Jost Van Dyke is a short sail west from Tortola.
-The least-developed island in the BVI, Jost Van Dyke has a few open-air restaurants and a handful of accommodations.
-The island is perhaps best known as the location of Foxy's Bar, an open-air restaurant and beach bar that hosts the largest New Year's Eve celebration on the island.
+The 4-mile-long island of Jost Van Dyke is a short sail west from Tortola.
+The least-developed island of the four major islands in the BVI, Jost Van Dyke has a few open-air restaurants and a handful of accommodations.
+The island is perhaps best known as the location of Foxy's Bar, an open-air restaurant and beach bar that hosts the region's most famous New Year's Eve celebration.

-Located east of Tortola, the quiet island of Virgin Gorda is home to some of the Virgin Islands' most gorgeous beaches.
+Located east of Tortola, the quiet island of Virgin Gorda is home to some of the Virgin Islands' most gorgeous beaches and high-end hotels.
 Virgin Gorda's most popular tourist attraction is The Baths, a collection of huge granite boulders on the island's south coast.
 The area also has a pleasant beach and scenic grottoes that draw large crowds.
 The island is also a popular spot for hiking, especially on Virgin Gorda Peak and in Copper Mine National Park.

 Crime is rare and hardly a concern for most BVI travelers.
 Your biggest safety hazard will be avoiding livestock as you try to navigate the many narrow dirt roads of the British Virgin Islands.
-What's your best bet for avoiding making the islands' goats, chickens and sheep road kill?
-Not renting a car at all: Between the animals, the left-side driving, and the unpaved dirt paths masquerading as roads, it's not worth it.
+But your best bet for avoiding the islands' goats, chickens and sheep is not renting a car at all: Between the animals, the left-side driving and the unpaved dirt paths masquerading as roads, it's not worth it.